aptos-labs/aptos-core/developer-docs-site/docs/nodes/ait/steps-in-ait3.md

         3. Voter Address: The wallet address of your voter.
     4. Click **SUBMIT**.
 You will see a green snackbar indicating that the transaction is successful.

-6. Transfer 5000 coin to your operator account and voter account to pay gas fees using Petra wallet.
+6. Next, as the owner, using Petra wallet, transfer 5000 coin each to your operator address and voter wallet address.
+Both the operator and the voter will use these funds to pay the gas fees while validating and voting.

-7. Next, proceed to **Connect to AIT-3 and join the validator set**.
+7. Proceed to **Connect to AIT-3 and join the validator set**.

 ## Connect to AIT-3 and join the validator set